20 Things to Sell When You Want to Make Quick Cash

 Gift cards are a popular gift idea when people don’t know what else to buy.
 But if you receive one for a store you don’t like or isn’t in your area, you can make extra money by selling it on Raise.

 Raise resells unwanted gift cards and store credits, and nearly all of its transactions are done virtually.
-It’s free to list a card, and you’ll by paid via check, PayPal or direct deposit once it’s been sold.
+It’s free to list a card, and you’ll be paid via check, PayPal, or direct deposit once it sells.

 4. Rental Space

 Many travelers prefer staying in a house instead of a hotel when they’re on vacation.
 If you have a spare room or apartment, you could make extra cash by renting it on Airbnb for days, weeks, or even months at a time.